 - Project plan updates in linear models call for the need to revise the full scope of the initially planned activities and benchmarks, which leads to a prolonged project time frame and increased investments.
-To avoid this, at the beginning of the project, the project owner should state all their business needs to be solved with the developed solution, and the BA should be accurate in translating these needs into the requirements that will be used for project planning.
+To avoid this, at the beginning of the project we encourage the project owner to state all their business needs to be solved with the developed solution, and our BA pays close attention to accurately translating these needs into the requirements that will be used for project planning.

 - In Waterfall, it’s difficult to plan the efforts for debugging effectively.
 Even if testing is given enough attention to, poor code quality may result in more time for debugging and, as a result, missed project deadlines.
-A possible way to avoid this pitfall is to plan code quality control activities throughout the project.
+At ScienceSoft, we avoid this pitfall with planning code quality control activities throughout the project.

 Looking for an outsourcing partner to take over your software development project or the entire pipeline of projects?
 ScienceSoft is ready to support your business growth and digital transformation initiatives.